OWL Stage 3 Re-Opening:

 Where do I enter and exit?

-Please enter the main door located on the south (driveway entrance) side of the building and exit using the parking lot door located on the west side of the building.
-If because of a physical disability, you are unable or prefer to not exit using the parking lot door, then you may use the main entrance door to leave.
+You may enter or exit either the main door located on the south side of the building or the parking lot door located on the west side of the building.
+You may enter and exit using the same door.
+We do ask that you always maintain social distancing when entering and leaving.

 Will there be staff available in the library to assist me?